 Michelle Peterie, University of Sydney

-Michelle is a sociologist at the University of Sydney.
+Michelle is a Postdoctoral Research Fellow at the University of Queensland.
 Her main research area is the sociology of emotions and affect.
 Michelle is particularly interested in emotional well-being in situations of inequality and injustice, and in the emotional complexities of ‘care’ and activism.
 Michelle’s doctoral research concerned the experiences of volunteers who support asylum seekers in Australian immigration detention facilities and within the Australian community.
-Her current research focuses on the psycho-social aspects of long-term unemployment.
+Her current research focuses on compulsory income management, and on the socio-emotional aspects of long-term unemployment.